alexqfredrickson/notes/aws/aws.md

 Route 53 features include domain registration, DNS, traffic flow, health checking, and failover.
 Route 53 does not support DHCP, routing or caching.

+Domains can be registered from Route 53, and Route 53 can also manage external domains.

 #### Routing Policies

 When you create Route 53 records, you also select a "routing policy", which determines how Route 53 responds to DNS queries.
 The options include: